dsccommunity/SqlServerDsc/README.md

 * **[String] FailoverClusterGroupName** _(Write)_: The name of the resource group to create for the clustered SQL Server instance.
 Defaults to 'SQL Server (_InstanceName_)'.
 * **[String[]]FailoverClusterIPAddress** _(Write)_: Array of IP Addresses to be assigned to the clustered SQL Server instance.
 IP addresses must be in [dotted-decimal notation](https://en.wikipedia.org/wiki/Dot-decimal_notation), for example ````10.0.0.100````.
 If no IP address is specified, uses 'DEFAULT' for this setup parameter.
 * **[String] FailoverClusterNetworkName** _(Write)_: Host name to be assigned to the clustered SQL Server instance.

-##### Required Parameters

-For configurations that utilize the 'InstallFailoverCluster' action, the following parameters are required (beyond those required for the standalone installation:

-* InstanceName (can be MSSQLSERVER if you want to install a default clustered instance)
-* FailoverClusterNetworkName
-* When installation SQL Server database engine:
-  * InstallSQLDataDir
-  * SQLUserDBDir
-  * SQLUserDBLogDir
-  * SQLTempDBDir
-  * SQLTempDBLogDir
-  * SQLBackupDir
-  * AgtSvcAccount
-  * SQLSvcAccount
-* When installing SQL Analysis Services
-  * ASDataDir
-  * ASLogDir
-  * ASBackupDir
-  * ASTempDir
-  * ASConfigDir
-  * AsSvcAccount

 #### Read-Only Properties from Get-TargetResource